colin273/Scriptable-For-Dummies/README.md

 Now you can start adding stuff =D

 **Note** When adding images, you have to put it in the static folder with a subfolder named after your markdown file.

+For sidebars.js it is basically an object with arrays. and you have to give the id of the file you've created in the array